Orhan Aktaş

-Orhan Aktaş (born 21 October 1994) is a German professional footballer who plays as a left-back for Turkish club İnegölspor.
-He is a product of the Borussia Mönchengladbach Academy.
+Orhan Aktaş (born 21 October 1994) is a German professional footballer who plays as a left-back for Turkish TFF 2.
+Lig club İnegölspor.
+He is a product of the Borussia Mönchengladbach academy.

 Career

 In 2010, Aktaş joined Borussia Mönchengladbach at the age of 15.
 In 2012–13 season, he earned 24 appearances for Borussia Mönchengladbach in the Under 19 Bundesliga and scored two goals.

 On 19 July 2013, Aktaş signed a three-year contract with Denizlispor in Turkey.

 In February 2015, after a successful trial period, Aktaş joined Bulgarian side Haskovo.
 He made his league debut in a 1–1 away draw against Levski Sofia on 20 March 2015.